 Do not infer pain points not explicitly stated

-Flex templates should do one thing.
+The single-purpose rule matters more here than anywhere else.
 A prompt that “summarizes account history and suggests next actions and identifies risks” is three prompts pretending to be one.
 Split it.
-Each template becomes testable and reusable.
+Each template becomes testable, reusable, and safe to wire into agent Topics and Actions.
+The Resources panel in Spring ‘26 Prompt Builder makes managing these inputs more tractable, but it doesn’t fix a poorly scoped template.

 Grounding Data Strategy

 Each additional merge field increases token consumption and latency.
-A prompt that pulls 15 fields from 5 objects might consume 2,000 tokens of context before the LLM generates a single word.
+A prompt pulling 15 fields from 5 objects might consume 2,000 tokens of context before the LLM generates a single word.
 At 50,000 prompts per day, that’s 100M tokens of pure overhead.

-The architectural pattern: create a “grounding data object” that pre-computes the context.
-Instead of pulling 15 fields at prompt time, create a Flow that runs nightly and populates a single rich text field with formatted context.
+The pattern that scales: create a “grounding data object” that pre-computes context.
+Instead of pulling 15 fields at prompt time, a Flow runs nightly and populates a single rich text field with formatted context.
 The prompt references one field.
-Token consumption drops by 60%.
-Latency improves.
+Token consumption drops significantly.
 The grounding data becomes versionable and auditable.

 Instruction Pattern Library

 Consistent instruction patterns across templates create predictable LLM behavior.
-The pattern: maintain a shared instruction library that all templates reference.
+Maintain a shared instruction library that all templates reference.

 The instruction library also enables A/B testing.
 Create two versions of a tone guideline.
 Route 50% of prompts to each version.
 Measure output quality through user feedback or downstream conversion metrics.
 The winning pattern becomes the standard.